-UAF's North Campus Plan (www.uaf.edu/mastplan/northcampus) seeks to ensure that the NCA remains an outstanding campus laboratory for current and future research programs.
+UAF's North Campus Plan (www.uaf.edu/mastplan/northeampus) seeks to ensure that the NCA remains an outstanding campus laboratory for current and future research programs.
 The North Campus Subcommittee (NCS), created by the UAF Master Planning Committee, reviews and approves all NCA activities consistent with the North Campus Plan.
 Membership and the activities of the NCS are included at the web site listed above.

-All NCA research requires a permit from the NCS.
+All NCA research requires a permit from the NCS; research in the Boreal Arboretum also requires approval from the UAF Arboretum Committee.
 Permits are valid for up to two years, with renewals possible upon further NCS review.
 Attached is a permit application that should be accompanied with a brief summary (3-page maximum) of your proposed work.
 The NCS will review your application and respond in writing, including a request for additional information (if required).
 The summary of proposed work should include the following:

-- 1. Goals: Describe your research goals and objectives.
-Why is the NCA the most appropriate location for this research? - 2.
-Timeline: What is the timeline for your research? - 3.
-Access: Describe how you will access the site: by what means, how often, and in what seasons. - 4.
+- Goals: Describe your research goals and objectives.
+Why is the NCA the most appropriate location for this research? - Timeline: What is the timeline for your research? - Access: Describe how you will access the site: by what means, how often, and in what seasons. - 4.
 Location: Provide GPS coordinates of your proposed site(s) together with a North Campus Area map (See below) that indicates the proposed site.
-Specific research locations will not be divulged to the general public but will be used by the North Campus Manager strictly for management decisions.
+The NCS Chair can provide a GPS unit it you do not have access to one.
+Specific research locations will not be divulged to the general public but will be used by the NCS strictly for management decisions.
 Photographs or digital images of the site are also helpful. - 5.
 Size and dimensions of study area: Give the size and dimensions of your proposed study area. - 6.
 Site modifications: One of the objectives of the North Campus Plan is to maintain the natural integrity of the NCA and ensure a quality research environment for the future.
 How will your research meet these objectives?
-Describe any required modifications to the location such as new trails, soil pits, boardwalks, tree removal, construction projects, or other infrastructure. - 7.
-Utilities: Indicate if your research requires power lines or connections. - 8.
-Potential hazards: Describe any environmental hazards associated with your proposed NCA research, including use of harmful chemicals, radiation, or infrastructure that could harm the NCA and/or its users. - 9.
-Potential conflicts: The NCS is committed to maintaining quality standards of multiple use in the NCA.
-Describe any potential conflicts with educational or recreational users. - 10.
-Restoration: The UAF North Campus Plan requires that all evidence of the research project be removed from the site within 90 days of project completion and restoration of the area.
+Describe any required modifications to the location such as new trails, soil pits, boardwalks, tree removal, construction projects, or other infrastructure. - Utilities: Indicate if your research requires power lines or connections. - Potential hazards: Describe any environmental hazards associated with your proposed NCA research, including use of harmful chemicals, radiation, or infrastructure that could harm the NCA and/or its users. - Potential conflicts: The NCS is committed to maintaining quality standards of multiple use in the NCA.
+Describe any potential conflicts with educational or recreational users. - Restoration: The UAF North Campus Plan requires that all evidence of the research project be removed from the site within 90 days of project completion and restoration of the area.
 Describe how you will accomplish this.

-Contact the North Campus Manager (contact information below) if you need any help with the application process.
+Contact the NCS Chair (contact information below) if you need any help with the application process.
 The NCS strives to expedite the permitting and approval process to make it as efficient as possible.